 ...
 Until Christ Be Formed in You

-Father Emmanuel d'Alzon's most cherished project was the establishment of a Catholic university—Assumption College.
-He envisioned an institution committed to the pursuit of truth and academic excellence wherein faith and reason give witness to the unity of all truth.
+The most cherished project of Father Emmanuel d'Alzon, founder of the Assumptionist order, was the establishment of a Catholic university—Assumption College.
+Fr. d’Alzon envisioned an institution committed to the pursuit of truth and academic excellence through a dialogue between faith and reason.
 He sought to develop the whole person and wanted students to grow in the knowledge of their human condition.

 The Augustinians of the Assumption, continue to guide Assumption College today.
 In collaboration with the trustees and the entire administrative, academic, and clerical staff, they have a primary role in guaranteeing the Catholic character of Assumption College and in promoting a philosophy of education that is consistent with the highest Christian and classical values and ideals.